 I suggest first keeping it simple, supporting only POINT geometries.
 However, I can also envision enabling MULTIPOINT (for multiple places of the same label), and perhapps [MULTI]LINESTRING for text along a path (creeks, rivers) if the text fits the length.
 Furthermore, the centroid can easily be extracted from all other geometry types ([MULTI]POLYGONs, COLLECTIONs, etc.) to represent the coordinate for the label (i.e., this is the "else"/"default" case for other geometry types).

-#5 Updated by Regis Haubourg about 2 years ago
+#5 Updated by Regis Haubourg over 2 years ago

 - Priority changed from Low to Normal